ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-7 JavaScript Testing Mistakes That Gave Me False Confidence for More Than a Year - <a href="https://javascript.plainenglish.io/7-javascript-testing-mistakes-that-gave-me-false-confidence-for-more-than-a-year-1a74e896c5c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript APIs Every Developer Should Know Before 2027 - <a href="https://javascript.plainenglish.io/7-javascript-apis-every-developer-should-know-before-2027-ee5b0a00f82f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**
+✍️ **posted by `Mahad Nadeem`**

-<blockquote>My tests were lying to me — the specific mistakes that created confidence without creating safety.
+<blockquote>The browser is far more powerful than most developers realize.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-What a JavaScript Meetup Taught a Software Tester About Development - <a href="https://medium.com/@prashantwankhede345/what-a-javascript-meetup-taught-a-software-tester-about-development-ded21856d128?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Full Stack Developer vs Software Tester: Which IT Career is Right for You in Pune?
+(2026) - <a href="https://medium.com/@krutika.cybersuccess/full-stack-developer-vs-software-tester-which-it-career-is-right-for-you-in-pune-2026-9d010c8b9d3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prashantwankhede`**
+✍️ **posted by `Vishal Pawar`**

-<blockquote>What a Tester Learned at a Developers Meetup #javascript #meetup
+<blockquote>Every year, thousands of students and fresh graduates in Pune face the same crossroads: should I become a Full Stack Developer or a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Java Full Stack Developer Placement Guarantee Training Program - <a href="https://medium.com/@vemuriswathi95/java-full-stack-developer-placement-guarantee-training-program-61c8c3a766f1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Placement Assistance Program on Full Stack Java Development with AI and Real-Time Projects: Your… - <a href="https://medium.com/@vemuriswathi95/placement-assistance-program-on-full-stack-java-development-with-ai-and-real-time-projects-your-96e29216b85d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vemuriswathi`**

-<blockquote>The software industry continues to evolve at an extraordinary pace.
-Cloud computing, microservices, Artificial Intelligence, automation…
+<blockquote>The software industry is evolving at an unprecedented pace.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Session Management in Java Web Applications: The Backbone of User Experience - <a href="https://medium.com/@veligodunaveenkumar/session-management-in-java-web-applications-the-backbone-of-user-experience-53c380e8eb1c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MVC Architecture in Java Web Development: The Foundation of Scalable Enterprise Applications - <a href="https://medium.com/@veligodunaveenkumar/mvc-architecture-in-java-web-development-the-foundation-of-scalable-enterprise-applications-93db7669d228?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

-<blockquote>When users interact with a modern web application, they expect the system to remember who they are.
-Whether they are shopping online…
+<blockquote>Imagine building an e-commerce application where user registration, product management, payment processing, order tracking, inventory…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Components: The Building Blocks of Modern Web Development - <a href="https://medium.com/@julianneagu/react-components-the-building-blocks-of-modern-web-development-8fce167d4d44?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julian Neagu`**

-<blockquote>React components are the reason modern web development doesn’t feel like building with broken Lego bricks.
-Before components became…
-Continue reading on Medium »</blockquote>

-<h3>6.
-8 JavaScript Mistakes That Took Down My Production App and What I Changed Forever After - <a href="https://javascript.plainenglish.io/8-javascript-mistakes-that-took-down-my-production-app-and-what-i-changed-forever-after-88f2d7bfe74d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Testing Mistakes That Gave Me False Confidence for More Than a Year - <a href="https://javascript.plainenglish.io/7-javascript-testing-mistakes-that-gave-me-false-confidence-for-more-than-a-year-1a74e896c5c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

-<blockquote>Each incident was painful, specific and completely preventable — every lesson with the exact fix.
+<blockquote>My tests were lying to me — the specific mistakes that created confidence without creating safety.
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+What a JavaScript Meetup Taught a Software Tester About Development - <a href="https://medium.com/@prashantwankhede345/what-a-javascript-meetup-taught-a-software-tester-about-development-ded21856d128?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashantwankhede`**

+<blockquote>What a Tester Learned at a Developers Meetup #javascript #meetup
+Continue reading on Medium »</blockquote>

 <h3>7.
-JavaScript Event Loop Explained: Call Stack, Web APIs, Callback Queue & Timers - <a href="https://medium.com/@joshi.prakash2012/javascript-event-loop-explained-call-stack-web-apis-callback-queue-timers-704b479b3aec?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java Full Stack Developer Placement Guarantee Training Program - <a href="https://medium.com/@vemuriswathi95/java-full-stack-developer-placement-guarantee-training-program-61c8c3a766f1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakash Joshi`**
+✍️ **posted by `Vemuriswathi`**

-<blockquote>If you’re learning JavaScript, preparing for frontend interviews, or trying to understand how asynchronous code works under the hood…
+<blockquote>The software industry continues to evolve at an extraordinary pace.
+Cloud computing, microservices, Artificial Intelligence, automation…
 Continue reading on Medium »</blockquote>

 <br/>